Planet-NULLCAST/curriculum/courses/javascript/foreach-map-filter.md

 - Write a `forEach()` method to print each element on console.
 Try using arrow function for callback.
 The arrow function takes 'item' as an argument.

 - Write a `map()` method to multiply each element with 4.
 Try using arrow function for callback.
 The arrow function takes 'item' as an argument.
-Declare a variable named 'res' of type **var** and save the result in it.

-- The result saved in 'res' will be an array.
-Write a `filter()` method to filter elements which are greater than 10 from the variable 'res'.
+- Write a `filter()` method to filter elements which are greater than 2.
 Try using arrow function for callback.
 The arrow function takes 'item' as an argument.